silenceluo/silenceluo.github.io/blogs/AI_Accelerator_Architecture.md

 D[N-1 : 0] = A[N-1 : 0] \times B[N-1 : 0]+ C[N-1 : 0]
 $$

-Thus Vector Core has much higher computation density than CPU.
+As Vector core can computer a group of data per instruction, Vector Core has much higher computation density than CPU.

 ## 1.2.
 Vector * Matrix